nineteendo/jsonyx/docs/source/usage.rst

 .. option:: output_filename

     The path to the output JSON file.
+If not specified, write to :data:`sys.stdout`.

 .. option:: -h, --help